The stunning $220 million Parramatta city campus for Western Sydney University (WSU) is the home for students from the School of Business.

 The striking campus building is the result of a City of Parramatta design competition won by leading architectural firm Architectus.

-Designed to achieve a 5 Star Green Star rating for sustainable building design, construction and/or performance, distinct features of the vertical campus include a triangular atrium to draw light into the building’s centre, a roof terrace with breakout areas and views to the north and east; and a triple-height lobby on the Macquarie Street side, flanked by a timber screen and the glass façade of an elevator.
+The building’s distinct design includes sustainability features in its building design, construction and performance, as well as a triangular atrium to draw light into the building’s centre.
+The vertical campus offers a roof terrace with breakout areas and views to the north and east; and a triple-height lobby on Macquarie Street.

-The CBD campus is designed to promote close relationships with the business community, enabling WSU to expand and leverage its research expertise, and expose students to unique learning and career opportunities.
+The CBD campus is home to approximately 10,000 students.
+It was designed to promote close relationships with the business community, enabling WSU to expand and leverage its research expertise, and expose students to unique learning and career opportunities.

 WSU has partnered with PWC, one of the largest professional services firms in Australia, to locate about 200 staff at the campus.
-In addition, WaterNSW, Australia’s largest water supplier, also plan to move to 1 Parramatta Square by the end of 2017.
+In addition, WaterNSW, Australia’s largest water supplier, has also found a home in 1 Parramatta Square.

 National Australia Bank has confirmed plans to relocate approximately 3,000 workers to the commercial tower at 3 Parramatta Square from 2020.

 The 16-level, 3 Parramatta Square building will set a new benchmark for commercial offices in Parramatta.

 Designed by acclaimed architectural firm Johnson Pilton Walker, the building will feature a glass façade and deliver A-Grade commercial office space, retail and childcare facilities.
 A central atrium will draw natural light into the public areas and workspaces.

 The State Government has announced it will lease 62,000sqm of A-Grade office space in 4 Parramatta Square.
 The building will accommodate 4,000 public service roles, including the Department of Planning and Environment, Office of Environment and Heritage, Environment Protection Authority and Department of Finance, Services and Innovation.